Salahdinh/sql_project_data_analyst_jobs/README.md

 ---

 #### 1. **Database Creation**
-The database is created using the following command:
+I created the database using the following command:
 ```sql
 CREATE DATABASE sql_project;
 ```